-A baseline year of continuous monitoring of $PM{10}$ and BC occurred between November 22, 2001, and November 21, 2002, and a report of the baseline year results was produced by ENVIRON International Corporation.
-A baseline study of LFG was conducted in 2003 and served as the basis for the establishment of a LFG monitoring protocol.
-Between the time that the baseline studies were completed and November 2007, when continuous monitoring began, ambient sampling for PM10, BC, and LFG was planned to be conducted at a nominal frequency of four times each year by ENVIRON International Corporation.
+A baseline year of continuous monitoring of $PM{10}$ , BC, and meteorology occurred between November 22, 2001, and November 21, 2002, and a report of the baseline year results was produced by ENVIRON International Corporation.
+A baseline study of LFG was conducted in 2003 and served as the basis for the establishment of an LFG monitoring protocol.
+Between the time that the baseline studies were completed and November 2007, when continuous monitoring began, ambient sampling for $PM{10}$ , BC, and LFG was planned to be conducted at a nominal frequency of four times each year by ENVIRON International Corporation.
 Data from those years are not included in this report.

 Beginning in 2007, ambient monitoring of particulate matter and LFGs at the Landfill and Community sites became the responsibility of Sonoma Technology, Inc. (STI).
 STI's technical approach to monitor $PM{10}$ and BC was based on continuous monitoring (hourly, year-round), whereas previous monitoring was limited to four events per year.
-Continuous all-year monitoring of $PM{10}$ and BC allows greater potential for evaluation of times when air flows from the landfill to the Community receptor site at Van Gogh Elementary School, as well as for evaluation of diurnal trends, day-of-week differences, seasonal differences, and annual trends in pollutant concentrations.
-LFG sampling, however, remained limited to four sampling events each year.
+Continuous all-year monitoring of $PM{10}$ and BC allows greater potential for evaluation of times when air flows from the landfill to the Community receptor site at Van Gogh Elementary School, as well as for evaluation of diurnal trends, day-of-week differences, seasonal differences, and annual trends in pollutant concentrations in comparison with regional monitors operated by the South Coast Air Quality Management District (SCAQMD) and the California Air Resources Board (CARB).